-Jiri to Gokyo Everest Base Camp Trek is a trek of a lifetime, following in the same route trekked by all legendary mountaineers to get to Everest Base Camp.
-This three week journey was the only trek to Everest Base Camp before the airstrip at Lukla was built.
-The thrill of watching a distant Everest and other mountains slowly grow into towering giants with each passing day is one of the highlights of Jiri to Gokyo Everest Base Camp Trek.
+Jiri to Gokyo Everest Base Camp Trek is a trek of a lifetime, following the same route trekked by all legendary mountaineers to get to Everest Base Camp.
+This three-week journey was the only Trek to Everest Base Camp before the airstrip at Lukla was built.
+The thrill of watching a distant Everest and other mountains slowly grow into towering giants with each passing day is one of the highlights of the Jiri to Gokyo Everest Base Camp Trek.

 A representative from Visit Himalaya Treks with the company’s display board will greet you outside the arrival terminal and transfer you to your Hotel.

 We leave early in the morning and drive towards to the eastern part of the country.
 The drive takes a whole day but also provides views of the Rolwaling Himal Range, with Gauri Sankar (7134 meters) looking the most impressive.
 The proper main road ends at Jiri and the remaining drive is on a bumpy secondary road up to Shivalaya.
 Shivalaya is a village with a big market at the banks of the Khimti River.
 (8-9 hours drive)

 The trek starts with a steep climb and then continues to stay steep until the trail reaches the end of the day at Deurali.
 Being the first day of trek, it is relatively short compared to other days.
 However, there are a few good side trips; a walk to the Thodung Monastery or to one of the oldest cheese factory of the country, Thodung Cheeese factory.
 (5 hours)